Life is interesting.

 Back to my not planning things; There are too many very personal, that maybe one day I might share, reasons as to why are unplanned move out of AZ came about.
 But something that has brought Steve and I both peace about this difficult decision was this message CLICK HERE about Wrong Roads.
 We have realized what we needed to learn from moving back to Arizona was to help us know that "sometimes in response to our prayers, the Lord may guide us down what seems to be the wrong road-or at least a road we don't understand-so, in due time, He can get us firmly and without a question on the right road."

-This decision came quickly, we barley had time to process that it was even happening.
-But it needed to happen and I deal better with less time to overthink and over analyze the situation too much.
-When you figure out that life is giving too much to bear, know that there is always an option to change it.
+The decision to move came quickly, I barley had time to process that it was even happening.
+But it needed to happen and I deal better with life when I have less time to overthink and over analyze the situation too much.
+When you figure out that life is giving too much, know that there is always an option to change it.
 This life is truly and unequivocally too short to not make the changes you deserve for a better and happier life.
 We are choosing what is best for our family.
-And although it is not an easy decision, and we have a lot of unanswered questions; packing up and moving has never felt so right.
+And although it is not an easy decision, and I have a lot of unanswered questions; packing up and moving has never felt so right.